chrisbodger/VeinCam/docs/CONOPS.md

 * Design and manufacture a prototype chassis to house Pi modules to allow for handsfree real time visualization

 #### Stretch Deliverables
+* Design or source an appropriate hands free stand to mount the device
+* Optimise for different use-case scenarios (e.g. tattooed skin, dark skin)
+* Optimise device to visualise blood flow to identify best candidate vein

+#### Ultra-Stretch Deliverables or Future Project Aims
 * Configure device to run off of Pi Zero module
   - Offload image processing to secondary device
-* Optimise for different use-case scenarios (e.g. tattooed skin, dark skin)
-* Optimise device to visualise blood flow to identify best candidate vein

 ### Milestones
+Further detail on the optimisation of milestones and design aims of the prototype are detailed in the Requirements document.

 #### Milestone 1
 Construct Functional prototype based off of Venenfinder design.

 #### Milestone 2
-Configure software to auto-focus and design hardware to reduce product's form factor.
+Configure software to automate brightness and contrast of vein visualisation, and design hardware to reduce product's form factor.

 #### Milestone 3
-Initial AutoCAD design of 3D-printable chassis, maximize auto-focus function for clear image definition.
+Initial AutoCAD design of 3D-printable chassis, maximize automatic focus and brihgtness to optimise software enhancement of the captured raw image for clear image definition.

 #### Milestone 4
-Final AutoCAD design and phyiscal print-out of chassis, accompanying web/smartphone appication to display camera image, contain adjustable settings.
+Final AutoCAD design and phyiscal print-out of chassis, accompanying web/smartphone appication to display camera image, contain adjustable settings, and optimise battery life and charging scenario.

 ### Audit Goals
 #### Audit 1